brunsgaard/berlin-talk-2017/talk.md

 ~ docker push vml.azurecr.io/model-nps:local.1499177682
 ```]

-Now we have a registry with container images, how de we get a service out out
+Now we have a registry with container images, how de we get a service out of
 those?

 ---